Sharing of Unlicensed Spectrum by Strategic Operators: Dynamic Sharing Schemes

-In this section, we have shown the existence of subgame-perfect Nash equilibria with dynamic spectrum sharing.
-Profiles~\ref{mech_1} and \ref{mech_2} are subgame-perfect Nash equilibria with truthful reporting of traffic intensities when the future discount is sufficiently close to 1.
+In this section, we have shown the existence of perfect Bayesian equilibria with dynamic spectrum sharing.
+Profiles~\ref{mech_1} and \ref{mech_2} constitute perfect Bayesian equilibria with truthful reporting of traffic intensities when the future discount is sufficiently close to 1.
 Dynamic sharing schemes can achieve substantial improvement in spectral efficiency in comparison with static sharing schemes.